1481 W. 10th Street

 As part of grant funding received from the Lilly Endowment, Inc., the medical center has completed construction of an integrated clinic targeting the OEF/OIF returning service members.
 The Seamless Transition Integrated Care Clinic has implemented a new process with a “one stop shop” for services for returning service members.
 Included are primary care, specialty care, mental health services, vocational rehabilitation services, community resources, and other needed services.
 Extended hours and a family friendly environment is emphasized.

 Another part of the Lilly Endowment grant that is supportive of the OEF/OIF Veterans is the construction of a Veterans House.
 The Veterans House is modeled after the successful Fisher House program.
 We're operating a 28 suite facility that supports the families and the needs of returning service members.
-The Veterans House has been in operation now for more than a year and has already served nearly a thousand Veterans and their family members.

 The American Federation of Government Employees (AFGE) Local 609 represents all professional employees and the Service Employees International Union (SEIU) Local 551 represents all non-professional employees at this medical center.